adlnet/xAPI-Spec/xAPI.md

 	"z" : "faz"
 }
 ```

+###### Requirements

-If the original document exists, and the original document or the document being posted
-do not have a Content-Type:
+* If the document being posted or any existing document do not have a Content-Type
-of "application/json", or if either document cannot be parsed as JSON Objects, the LRS MUST
+of "application/json", or if either document cannot be parsed as a JSON Object, the LRS MUST
 respond with HTTP status code ```400 Bad Request```, and MUST NOT update the target document
 as a result of the request.

-If the original document does not exist, the LRS MUST treat the request the same as it
-would a PUT request and store the document being posted.

-If the merge is successful, the LRS MUST respond with HTTP
+* If the merge is successful, the LRS MUST respond with HTTP
 status code ```204 No Content```.

-If an AP needs to delete
+* If an AP needs to delete
 a property, it SHOULD use a PUT request to replace the whole document as described below.

 <a name="stateapi"/>